 Touch a smartphone to the camera.

-- Touch the mark on the smartphone to that on the camera. - When a message indicating the connection is displayed on the camera's LCD monitor, move the smartphone away from the camera. - ► The camera's <((1))> lamp will light up in blue.
+- Touch the mark on the smartphone to that on the camera. - When a message indicating the connection is displayed on the camera's LCD monitor, move the smartphone away from the camera.

 Select an image to send.